-- (2) The 'Stock Options Outstanding' as reported for Mr. Everett includes 100,000 shares related to options granted during Mr. Everett's tenure as the company's Chief Executive Officer. - (4) Cash compensation for our non-executive directors as of December 28, 2013 is set forth in the following table:
+- (1) The 'Stock Options Outstanding' as reported for Mr. DeLateur includes 190,570 shares related to options granted during Mr. DeLateur's tenure as the company's Chief Financial Officer. - (2) Mr. Everett ceased to be a director of the Company effective May 16, 2014. - (4) Cash compensation for our non-executive directors as of December 27, 2014 is set forth in the following table:

-Compensation Element Fiscal Year 2013 Cash Compensation Director Annual Retainer \$45,000 Chairperson Annual Retainer \$25,000 for Board chairperson \$22,000 for Audit Committee chairperson \$15,000 for Compensation Committee chairperson \$10,000 for all other committee chairpersons Committee Member Retainer \$11,000 for Audit Committee member \$7,500 for Compensation Committee member \$5,000 for all other committee members
+Compensation Element Fiscal Year 2014 Cash Compensation Director Annual Retainer \$45,000 Chairperson Annual Retainer \$25,000 for Board chairperson (if independent) \$22,000 for Audit Committee chairperson \$15,000 for Compensation Committee chairperson \$10,000 for all other committee chairpersons Lead Independent Director Retainer \$15,000 Committee Member Retainer \$11,000 for Audit Committee member \$7,500 for Compensation Committee member \$5,000 for all other committee members